ianstormtaylor/react-values/Readme.md

 While building an app with React, you end up building a lot of stateful components in the process.
 Whether at the UI kit level for things like toggles, tooltips, checkbox groups, dropdown, etc. Or at the app level for modals, popovers, sorting, filtering, etc.

-In the process, you end up re-implementing run of the mill state handling logic all over the place, using `this.setState` and `this.state`.
-And for your components to be nicely reusable across your application you end up writing them to handle both "controlled" and "uncontrolled" use cases using `value` or `defaultValue`.
+In the process, you end up re-implementing run of the mill state handling logic all over the place—whether with `this.setState` or by building the same action creators over and over.
+And for your components to be nicely reusable across your application you augment them to handle both "controlled" and "uncontrolled" use cases using `value` or `defaultValue`.
 And to make things a bit more manageable, you re-invent common transforms like `open`, `close`, `toggle`, `increment`, `decrement`, etc. in lots of different components.
 And if you're working with a team, you end up doing all of this in slightly different ways throughout your codebase.

 In the end, you're now maintaing a lot more logic than necessary, duplicated in many different places in slightly different ways.
 All while your app's bundle size gets larger and larger.